Phillip-Kemper/ethereum-rpc-mpc/README.md

 <img width="938" alt="Screenshot 2025-03-13 at 19 41 56" src="https://github.com/user-attachments/assets/f9e09d44-ea43-4ef2-9950-88300f6f9667" />

+### Analytics

+You can also enable analytics using [MCP Analytics Middleware](https://github.com/Phillip-Kemper/mcp-analytics-middleware) to get an overview about number of requests, duration of requests as well as error reporting for all your tools and resources.
+To enable it, just pass the --analytics flag and additionally a path for the Sqlite File.

+- Command: `npx -y ethereum-rpc-mpc https://eth.llamarpc.com Ethereum --analytics --db-path /Users/satoshi/Desktop/analytics.db`

 ### Starting the Server

 You can start the server by providing an Ethereum RPC URL and an optional chain name: